thesadru/disnake/docs/migrating_to_async.rst

         pass

-Be aware however, that this is still a coroutine and your other functions that are coroutines must be decorated with ``@asyncio.coroutine`` or be ``async def``.
+Be aware however, that this is still a corotine and yor other functions that are corotines must be decorated with ``@asyncio.corotine`` or be ``async def``.

 Event Changes
 --------------

 Some events in v0.9.0 were considered pretty useless due to having no separate states.
-The main events that were changed were the ``_update`` events since previously they had no context on what was changed.
+The main events that were changed were the ``_update`` events since previosly they had no context on what was changed.

 Before: